A generalized central limit theorem for critical marked Hawkes processes: Results

 The reason why the stable potential appears in \eqref{e:meanGalpha} is that if $\xi_1,\xi_2,\ldots$ are i.i.d with density $\varphi$ then the Assumption \ref{ass:phi_alpha} implies that the processes

-converge in law to the process $CL_\alpha(t))_{t\ge 0}$ as $T\to \infty$.
-Although the proof of Proposition \ref{prop:expectation} does not refer directly to this fact in Remark \ref{rem:heuristics} we give a short heuristic argument explaining the role of the potential $G^{(\alpha)}$ in this setup.
+converge in law in $D([0,\infty))$ equipped with $J_1$ topology to the process $CL_\alpha(t))_{t\ge 0}$ as $T\to \infty$ (cf. \cite{Feller} Ch.
+XVII.5, Theorem 2 on p.
+577, and \cite{Skorokhod57}, Theorem 2.7).
+Although the proof of Proposition \ref{prop:expectation} does not refer directly to this fact, in Remark \ref{rem:heuristics} we give a short heuristic argument explaining the role of the potential $G^{(\alpha)}$ in this setup.

 We now proceed to our main result.
 Theorem \ref{thm:main} below gives convergence of the normalized $\SprimeR$ random variables $X_T$, as well as convergence of finite dimensional distributions of the process $(X_T(t))_{t\ge 0}$.
-The convergence in law in $D([0,\infty))$ of the latter process is provided in Theorem \ref{thm:tightness}.
+The functional convergence in the Skorokhod space $D([0,\infty))$ discussed in Theorem \ref{thm:tightness}.

 \begin{thm} Let $\varphi$ and $\nu$ satisfy the Assumptions \ref{ass:phi_alpha} and \ref{ass:nu_beta}($\beta$) with $\alpha<\beta$ and let $F_T$ be the norming given by

 Then \\ a) $X_T$ defined by \eqref{e:XT} converge in law in $\SprimeR$ as $T\to \infty$ to an $\SprimeR$ valued $(1+\beta)$-stable random variable $X$ determined by